lupuleasa-core/Runeplus/README.md

-# Runeplus
+# Runeplus v0.1
-A Runelite profile that is full of high quality plugins that "should be default in Runelite"
+A <ins>Runelite profile</ins> that is full of high quality plugins that "should be default in Runelite"

 ### Total plugins added: